-Yes / No

-attached Nature of the supporting evidence you are submitting:
+Supporting evidence attached Yes / No Nature of the supporting evidence you are submitting:

-Name(s) and organisation(s) of the professional(s) providing supporting evidence Privacy and Data Prote Your personal data is b eing used by the school and Devon County Council for the undertake to ensure your personal data will only be used e purpos ses of an application for notice which can be acc essed at https://new.devon.gov.uk/privacy/privacy-notices/ Please co onfirm that you give your consent to the School and Council using your personal data as outlined in our privacy notice, by signing below.
-You have the right to withdraw your consent at any time.
-Should you wish to withdraw consent, please contact Council's Admissions Team at admissions@devon.gov.uk or 0345 155 1019.
-If you wish to exercise any of your rights under the General Data Protection Regulation, please contact the Council's Data Protection Officer at 01392 383000 or at accesstoinformationsecure@devon.gcsx.gov.uk .
-For further information about data protection, visit https://new.devon.gov.uk/accesstoinformation/data-protection or contact the school.
-I confirm that I have su bmitted a LA Common Application Form.
-Applicant's name Date Please sign here
+Name(s) and organisation(s) of the professional(s) providing supporting evidence Privacy and Data Prote Your personal data is be t ection: being used by the School and LA for the purposes of an applicati on for admission to school.
+We undertake to ensure re your personal data will only be used in accordance with our pw.devon.gov.uk/privacy/privacy-notices/ Please confirm by signing rivacy notice which can be consent to the School an nd LA using your personal data as outlined in our privacy notice.
+Yo your consent at any time If you wish to withdraw ne. r consent, please contact the LA's Admissions Team at admissic ons@devon.gov.uk or 0345 155 1019.
+If you wish to o exercise any of your rights under the General Data Protection Re Officer at 01392 383000 or at accesstoinformationsecure@devo gulation, please contact the information about data protection, visit https://new.devon.gov.uk/accesstoinformation/da school.
+I confirm that I have submitted a LA Common Application Form.
+Applicant's name Date 9 Please sign here

-Please return this form to:
+Please scan and email this form or return this form to: